AdaemmerP/lpirfs/README.md

 <img src="man/figures/README-unnamed-chunk-7-2.png" style="display: block; margin: auto;" />

-Display all plots:

--   This graph replicates Figure 5 in Jordà (2005), p.
-176.
+Display all plots: - This graph is similar to Figure 5 in Jordà (2005), p.
+176. - Figure 5 in Jordà (2005) is replicatedS when specs$confint = 1.67 (90% error bands).
--   Note that the confidence bands are slightly wider (more conservative) than in the original paper.

 ``` r
 # Show all plots